Key points about caffeine

 Image credit: MOH, Eating and Activity Guidelines for Adults, 2020

-• the type of roast, eg, robusta coffee beans may contain twice as much caffeine as arabica
+• the type of beans, eg, robusta coffee beans may contain twice as much caffeine as arabica

-• the amount of ground coffee used during the brewing process
+• the amount of coffee/beans used in the brewing process

-Pregnant women – it’s recommended that you limit caffeine intake to below 200 mg per day during pregnancy and that you avoid energy drinks.
+Pregnancy: It takes longer for caffeine to clear from your blood when you're pregnant.
+It's recommended to limit caffeine intake to below 200 mg per day during pregnancy and to avoid energy drinks and energy shots.
 Having large amounts of caffeine during pregnancy may increase the risk of miscarriage, stillbirth and having a baby with low birthweight.
-200 mg of caffeine is found in 4 cups of tea or 1 espresso.

-Breastfeeding women – can drink caffeine in moderation.
+Breastfeeding: Caffeine is transferred to breast milk.
 Some babies may be sensitive and a large amount can cause your baby to be stimulated or have poor sleep.
-It’s recommended that you limit your caffeine to no more than 6 cups of tea or instant coffee (or 3 single shot espressos) per day.
+If you're breastfeeding it’s recommended you limit your caffeine intake to less than 200 mg a day and avoid energy drinks and energy shots.

 Some people are more sensitive to the effects of caffeine than others.
 Signs of having too much caffeine are: